-Democrats will seek to rein in Trump after taking U.S. House
+Democrats will seek to rein in Trump after winning U.S. House

 He hit back at the prospect of investigations by House Democrats, saying on Twitter that Republicans in Senate would counter with their own investigations of Democrats.

-while the dollar dropped on the reduced chances of further U.S. fiscal stimulus.
+U.S. stocks jumped on Wednesday as investors, who often favor Washington gridlock because it preserves the status quo and reduces uncertainty, bought back into a market that had its worst month in seven years in October.

-Financial markets often favor Washington gridlock because it preserves the status quo and reduces uncertainty.
+The Dow Jones Industrial Average had gained more than 1 percent by late morning while the broad-based S&P 500 index was up 1.3 percent.
+The dollar was slightly weaker against a basket of currencies.

 A Democrat-controlled House will hamper Trump’s pro-business agenda and could lead to uncertainty about his administration, but corporate tax cuts and deregulation measures that have played a large hand in the U.S. stock market’s rally since the 2016 election are likely to remain untouched.

 “With the Democrats taking over the House we will now have to see what gridlock in Congress means for policy.
-As for the market impact, a split Congress has historically been bullish for equities and we expect to see the same pattern again,” said Torsten Slok, Chief International Economist of Deutsche Bank.
+As for the market impact, a split Congress has historically been bullish for equities and we expect to see the same pattern again,” said Torsten Slok, chief international economist for Deutsche Bank.

 Democrats will use their new majority to reverse what they see as a hands-off approach by Republicans toward Trump’s foreign policy, and push for tougher dealings with Russia, Saudi Arabia and North Korea.